Have questions? We're here to help!

 Bike Share Toronto bicycles were created for simple riding in an urban setting.
 The bikes were designed with comfort in mind, and any rider regardless of height or skill will be comfortable.
 See Meet the Bike for more information.

-To use Bike Share Toronto, you must join as an Annual Member or purchase a Pass.
+To use Bike Share Toronto, you must join as an Annual Member or purchase a Short Term Pass.
 Users can unlock bikes in four different ways: (1) Inserting an annual membership card into a dock with an available bike (2) Entering a 5-digit code from the kiosk into a dock's pin pad (3) Entering a 5-digit code from the Bike Share Toronto mobile site or PBSC app into a dock's pin pad (4) Scanning a bike's QR Code via the app.

 Annual Members can log into their accounts and check their billing statements.